dougbutner/web-4/README.md

 # Time-issued cryptocurrency

-Time tokens are distributed to users based on teh amount of time passes.
-This can be a active faucet, requiring some action by the recipient, or a passive faucet, automatically sending the cryptocurrency to the user.
+Time tokens are distributed to users based on the amount of time passes.
+This can be an active faucet, requiring some action by the recipient, or a passive faucet, automatically sending the cryptocurrency to the user.

+Time tokens allow a user t

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTI2NzA0NTc5LDUwODk0MjIzNSwzNjgyMT
-Q2NzUsNzY5MDkzMzIwXX0=
+eyJoaXN0b3J5IjpbLTEyOTAzMTEwMjUsNTA4OTQyMjM1LDM2OD
+IxNDY3NSw3NjkwOTMzMjBdfQ==
 -->